loomio/loomio-deploy/README.md

 ### SSL teriminating proxy

 By default, docker-compose.yml includes an nginx proxy container that automatically handles fetching an SSL certificate via LetsEncrypt.org.
-If you don't need SSL termination, or you're running Loomio from behind a proxy, you can safely remove the nginx services from the docker-compose.yml file, or use the provided docker-compose-no-ssl.yml instead.
-Configuring reverse proxies and other advanced configurations are outside the scope of this documentation.
+If you don't need SSL termination, or you're running Loomio from behind a proxy, you can safely remove the nginx services from the docker-compose.yml file.
+The loomio app container will happily speak plain HTTP on port 3000 (by default).
+Configuring reverse proxies and other advanced configurations are outside the scope of this documentation, but at minimum it's suggested to preserve the HTTP host header and to set X-FORWARDED-PROTO if terminating SSL upstream.

 ### Create your ENV files
 This script creates `env` files configured for you.
 It also creates directories on the host to hold user data.